Navajo Nation: Diné College – Tsaile campus

 The Navajo Nation operates Diné College, a two-year tribal community college, with its main campus at Tsaile in Apache County, Arizona.
 The college also operates seven sub-campuses throughout the nation.
 The Navajo Nation Council founded the college in 1968 as the first tribal college in the United States.
 Since then, tribal colleges have been established on numerous reservations and now total 32.

 Diné College has 1,830 students enrolled, of which 210 are students seeking transfer to four-year institutions in order to earn bachelor's degrees.

 Center for Diné Studies

 The college includes the Center for Diné Studies.
-Its goal is to apply Navajo Sa'ah Naagháí Bik'eh Hózhóón principles to advance quality student learning through Nitsáhákees (thinking), Nahat'á (planning), Iiná (living), and Siihasin (assurance) in study of the Diné language, history, and culture.
-Students are prepared for further studies and employment in a multi-cultural and technological world.
+Its goal is to apply Navajo principles to advance quality student learning through (thinking), (planning), (living), and (assurance) in study of the Diné language, history, and culture.

 Navajo Technical University (NTU)

 Located in Crownpoint, New Mexico, Navajo Technical University is a tribal university offering various vocational, technical, and academic degrees and certificates.
 NTU was opened in 1979 as the Navajo Skill Center, intended to provide opportunity to unemployed people of the Navajo Nation.
 The center has since been renamed multiple times in response to growth and its changing programs.
 In 1985, it was renamed to Crownpoint Institute of Technology; in 2006, it was renamed again to Navajo Technical College.
 Finally, in 2013, it was designated a "university" in recognition of its program expansion, under resolution codified by the Navajo Nation Council.